Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si

 the transition factors $\beta_{R,\lambda}^2$ were extracted for each dipole $(\lambda=1)$ and monopole $(\lambda=0)$ state.
 The contribution of the states to the isoscalar dipole and monopole energy-weighted sum rules (EWSRs) were computed.
 The calculations were performed in accordance with Refs. \cite{harakeh2001giant,VANDERBORG1981243}, more details are given in Appendix \ref{app:DWBA}.

 There is a systematic $\sim$20\% uncertainty due to the choice of the optical-model potentials.
-In the present analysis, we, {\it e.g.} find that the well-known $E_x = 7.555$-MeV $J^\pi = 1^-$ state in $^{24}$Mg exhausts $2.6(5)$\% of the EWSR, which is within the expected systematic deviation due to {\it e.g.} choices of optical-model potentials when compared with previous results of $3.1(6)$\% \cite{GUPTA2015343} and $3(1)$\% \cite{PhysRevC.60.014304}.
+In the present analysis, we find that the well-known $E_x = 7.555$-MeV $J^\pi = 1^-$ state in $^{24}$Mg exhausts $2.6(5)$\% of the EWSR which is within the expected systematic deviation when compared with previous results of $3.1(6)$\% \cite{GUPTA2015343} and $3(1)$\% \cite{PhysRevC.60.014304}.

-For some of the states, contamination or background in the differential cross sections is problematic.
-This can occur when the level density is high, {\it e.g.} around the $0^+$ states in $^{24}$Mg in the region of $E_x = 13.8-14$ MeV, where a third state lies between the two $0^+$ states, or at the minima of the differential cross section where the background is similar in size to the cross section from the state of interest.
+For some of the states contamination or background in the differential cross sections is problematic.
+This can occur when the level density is high e.g. around the $0^+$ states in $^{24}$Mg in the region of $E_x = 13.8-14$ MeV, where a third state lies between the two $0^+$ states, or at the minima of the differential cross section where the background is similar in size to the cross section from the state of interest.
 In these cases, to avoid biasing the extracted transition strengths, a subset of points from the angular distributions has been used for comparison to the DWBA calculation.

-Below, in Tables I-V and Figs. 3-4, the monopole and dipole spectra for $^{24}$Mg, $^{26}$Mg, and $^{28}$Si are reported.
+Below, in Tables I-V and Figs. 3-4, the monopole and dipole spectra for in $^{24}$Mg, $^{26}$Mg, and $^{28}$Si are reported.
 Some states are discussed in separate subsections; this is done where assignments have been updated or known states have not been observed.